krsk29/ML-pipeline-Co2/README.md

 ### DAGs
 - **Data Ingestion DAG**: Developed a DAG (data_ingestion_dag) to automate the data ingestion process.
 This DAG uses dynamic Python path resolution and environment variable loading for seamless integration with the project's Python modules

+## ML-flow
+- **Overview**
+Implement MLflow to manage the machine learning lifecycle, focusing on tracking experiments, versioning models, and deploying.
+It structures and scales model development and operationalization effectively.

+- **Experiment Tracking**
+Use MLflow in the modelling.py script to track experiments, logging essential details like model parameters, metrics, and artifacts.
+This enables organized model comparisons and selections based on data.

+- **Model Registry**
+Utilize MLflow's Model Registry to oversee the model lifecycle, from development to deployment.
+Register, version, and tag top models for easy access and management.

 ### Next Steps

 - Ongoing Development: Continue to develop and refine additional DAGs for data processing and other pipeline tasks.